Blockternship/dapp-airquality/README.md

 * Donors Vault. used next(react based) frontend framework.
 ![](https://github.com/Blockternship/dapp-airquality/raw/dapp/vault%20doners.png)
 * Reward system initial logic (Solidity smart contract)
-* “Frictionless” Subscription with webhoook and lambda:  trigger a lambda function for initial funds transfer, after reporters validation from a github issue being closed.
+* “Frictionless” Subscription with webhook and lambda:  trigger a lambda function for initial funds transfer, after reporters validation from a github issue being closed.
 ![](https://github.com/Blockternship/dapp-airquality/raw/dapp/issues.png)
 * demo website: https://out-eywlrffuet.now.sh/

 ## Esp32
-we tested and integrated part of the contracts call on ESP32, thich is the microncontroller we are using.
+we tested and integrated part of the contracts call on ESP32, thich is the microcontroller we are using.